 Stella Collier, City of Bainbridge Island

-As the Stormwater (NPDES) Permit Manager for the City, Stella oversees permit compliance by inspecting stormwater facilities such as catch basins and detention ponds, educating the public on ways to reduce pollution in stormwater and investigating pollution sources such as oil spills and sewage discharges.
+As the Stormwater (NPDES) Permit Manager for the City of Bainbridge Island, Stella oversees permit compliance by inspecting stormwater facilities such as catch basins and detention ponds, educating the public on ways to reduce pollution in stormwater and investigating pollution sources such as oil spills and sewage discharges.
+Stella will lead this fun and interesting hands-on interactive workshop.
+Using an EnviroScape model of a landscape similar to Bainbridge Island, we will demonstrate how wetlands and floodplains play a vital role in surface and ground water quality.
+We will also see how stormwater and pollutants travel downstream causing water quality and flooding problems.
+Come to play, learn, and discuss solutions to the problems.

 From Our Homes to Their Waters: Chemicals in Products Impact Orcas and Kids